SkillsBench: Benchmarking How Well Agent Skills Work Across Diverse Tasks: Task-Level Case Studies

 \paragraph{Domain Knowledge Gap: \texttt{exceltable-in-ppt}.} The agent correctly updated the primary exchange rate cell in the PowerPoint-embedded Excel table (6/8 tests passed) but failed to recompute inverse rates and dependent cells, producing \texttt{NaN} propagation through the spreadsheet.
 The underlying issue was misunderstanding how Excel formula dependencies cascade in embedded workbooks---a domain-specific detail that Skills could address.

 \paragraph{Skills transforming outcomes: \texttt{sales-pivot-analysis}.} Without Skills, Codex populated source data correctly but could not create Excel pivot tables (10/23 tests failed with ``list index out of range'' on missing pivot objects).
-With Skills, all 23 tests passed---the Skills provided Office-specific guidance for programmatic pivot table creation that the agent could not discover independently.
-This task exemplifies the 0\% $\to$ 85.7\% improvement pattern, where Skills bridge a specific capability gap.
+With Skills, the Skills provided Office-specific guidance for programmatic pivot table creation that the agent could not discover independently.
+In the latest aggregate, this task improves from 1.9\% to 40.7\% (+38.9\,pp), illustrating how Skills can bridge a specific capability gap.